UC-OSPO-Network/ospo-survey-analysis/README.md

 ## Dependencies

 I am using `renv` to manage my R packages.
+To see the R packages I'm using for my analysis, go to `scripts/packages.R`.
 To add or remove packages, I edit `scripts/packages.R`, and then run `renv::snapshot()` to edit my renv.lock file.
 I also use quarto to render the markdown files, which is a CLI tool installed on my local computer outside this repostiory.

-## Publishing
+## Notebooks

-I was originally doing my analysis with R scripts, but now I am almost exclusively working in quarto notebooks, which I periodically render to PDF reports.
-I am publishing them in `reports/notebooks` (Quarto apparently insists on this spurious intermediate directory).
-I am only publishing them as PDFs here.
-I am not checking the html renders into version control because the web files make my `git status` and git diffs very noisy.
-The PDF reports are long, and not intended to be easy, approachable guides to the data.
-They are more like a lab notebook.
-They represents my stream of consciousness as I explore the dataset.
+I conduct my analyses in quarto notebooks, which are executables that I periodically render to PDF reports.
+These notebooks are like a lab notebook or a journal--they show my stream of consciousness as I explore the data.
+They are not concise summaries of my key results.
+I am publishing the rendered PDFs in `reports/notebooks` (Quarto apparently insists on this spurious intermediate directory).